Verizon Is Having a Massive Outage Right Now

 We’ll define common letters as those that appear in the old typesetters’ phrase ETAOIN SHRDLU.
 (Memorize this!
 Pronounce it “Edwin Shirdloo,” like a name, and pretend he’s a friend of yours.)

-They're almost all common letters from our mnemonic today!
-Only one isn't, and it's uncommon.
+They're almost all common letters from our mnemonic today.
+Only one isn't, and it's also fairly common.

 Can you give me a hint for today’s Wordle?